 If you are using a higher powered solenoid, cable the solenoid to the RELAY of the smart device as per Fog 6 and 7.
 You need an external power supply to complete this cabling.

-Note: Regardless whether you use external power to the solenoid or not, the smart device needs either 12VDC power or 110/240VAC as explained in section 2.2 'Setting up the Device' of the documentation.
+Note: Regardless whether you use external power to the solenoid or not, the smart device needs either 12VDC power or 110/240VAC as explained in section 2 'Initial Setup and Configuration' Automation Control documentation.

 Once the cabling is completed, power on the smart device.
-If this is a brand new device, follow the steps given in section 2.0 Installation of the documentation.
+If this is a brand new device, follow the steps given in section 2 Installation of the Automation Control documentation.
 That section explains how to connect power to the smart device and how to set up WiFi of this device.
 It is a requirement to have WiFi available at the location where this smart socket is used.

 If the above steps are completed successfully, you should be seeing the LED of the smart device red

 You have now connected the solenoid to the internet.
 You can now manually operate it from remote using a smart phone.
 You can also use Google assistant or Amazon Alexa to put ON or OFF the solenoid.
 Before trying to use Google Home or Alexa, try to name the output port of this smart device.
 As this device has two discoverable ports (P0 and RELAY), and as you have cabled the solenoid to only one of those ports, it is better if the unused port is disabled so that it will not appear in Google Home or Alexa when trying to add this device.
 To do that, follow the steps given in section 2.10 and 2.11 of the Automation Control documentation.
 When going through those steps, you need to select 'Yes' for either 'Allow DOUTP0 in Google Home' or 'Allow RELAY in GoogleHome' depending on which port you have cabled solenoid to, and select 'No' for the other port.
 Do similarly to enable/disable port in Alexa.
 (Fig 14A of the documentation).